phidatahq/phidata/README.md

 ## Performance

-Agno is specifically designed for high performance:
+Agno is specifically designed for building high performance agentic systems:

 - Agent instantiation: <10μs on average (5000x faster than LangGraph).
 - Memory footprint: <0.01Mib on average (50x less memory than LangGraph).